Often imitated: Henry Bates and the butterflies of the Amazon

 'In some places, during the fine season (August to October), they assemble by hundreds, sometimes thirty or forty species together, of the most varied shapes and colours, to sport about in muddy places exposed to the morning sun.
 Callicore and Asterope, with liveries of velvet crimson and black, or sapphire and orange; Eunica, with purple hues glancing in the sunlight as they fly; swallow-tailed Marpesia of many species; silky-green Dynamine; blue, white and black Baeotus, tailed like the Charaxes jasius of Europe, and many other kinds less conspicuous in colour and form, are all seen together, either settled on the ground or swiftly flying to and fro above it.'

 During his time in the Amazon he collected everything from botanical specimens to bird skins and snail shells, in addition to beetles, butterflies and moths.

 While the transport of material between Brazil and London was hazardous, it could be accomplished relatively quickly - at the time, the ocean voyage took less than seven weeks.
 Negotiating the Amazon was a very different matter, however.
 A round trip from the coast up the river to São Paulo de Olivença and back again entailed a seven-month voyage.

 Bates kept meticulous records of his travels in pocket books, recording not so much where he was going, but what he saw.

-'We have two of his unpublished field diaries here in the Museum's entomology library.
-As they are so old and fragile, they have been fully digitised to give researchers access,' Blanca says.
+'We have two of his unpublished field diaries here in the Museum's entomology library,' Blanca says.